philippnormann/chia-monitor/README.md

 pipenv run alembic upgrade head
 ```

+4. Import (Overwrite) the Grafana dashboard using the ID `14544` or using the `grafana/dashboard.json`
 ## Usage

 To use the tool, run the `monitor` module using `pipenv` from the `chia-monitor` directory